airbytehq/airbyte-interop-catalog/catalog/shopify/generated/dbt_project/models/README.md

 | `order_id` | ID of the order being tagged. | `orders.id` | 🟢 0.70 | order_id is mapped to orders.id with a reasonable level of confidence. |
 | `value` | Value of the tag. | `MISSING` | ❌ 0.00 | Expression is 'MISSING'.
 No good match found. |

-### Mapping from Airbyte `inventory_levels` to Fivetran `inventory_level`
+### Mapping: Airbyte `inventory_levels` to Fivetran `inventory_level`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.90

-#### Evaluation

-The table has a strong correspondence between source and target, given shared fields and expressions.
-The completion score is high due to the presence of mappings for nearly all fields, though some fields are marked as deprecation or missing information.
+- Summary Self-Evaluation: _The table has a strong correspondence between source and target, given shared fields and expressions.
+The completion score is high due to the presence of mappings for nearly all fields, though some fields are marked as deprecation or missing information._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |